Tsunami warning issued after quake strikes off New Zealand

 The quake was felt across North Island, with residents in Christchurch and Dunedin also reporting tremors.

-The New Zealand Emergency Authority earlier advised people to move immediately to the nearest high ground.
+Before the tsunami warning was issued, the New Zealand Emergency Authority had advised people to move immediately to the nearest high ground.

+The USGS initially pegged the quake at 7.3, then revised it down to 6.9.

 This is a developing story.
 Please refresh for updates.